Motade/Europe_Bikes_Sales/README.md

 This project showcases a high level of expertise in examining extensive sales data to uncover important patterns, identify top-selling products, and derive essential revenue metrics.
 The objective is to enable data-driven decision-making that can guide strategic improvements to enhance sales strategies.

 ## Data Cleaning
 The data cleaning process involved rectifying calculation errors in the "Profit," "Cost," and "Revenue" columns.
 The adjustments included updating "Revenue" (Unit_Price * Order_Quantity), "Cost" (Unit_Cost * Order_Quantity), and determining "Profit" (Revenue - Cost).
-A thorough check and removal of duplicate records were carried out to improve the accuracy and reliability of the dataset for analysis.
+A thorough check and removal of duplicate records was carried out to improve the accuracy and reliability of the dataset for analysis.

 ## Excel Dashboard
 A comprehensive Excel dashboard was developed to present key findings and visualizations from the data analysis.
 This interactive dashboard features charts, tables, and pivot tables, offering an intuitive and thorough perspective on the data.